FedAgg: Adaptive Federated Learning with Aggregated Gradients: Related Work

-\textbf{Adaptive client selection mechanism:} FedSAE \cite{li2021fedsae} automatically adjusts the training task of clients and converts the training loss of each client into selected probability, based on which the central server chooses the optimal participants.
+Li \emph{et al.} \cite{li2021fedsae} introduce FedSAE that automatically adjusts the training task of clients and converts the training loss of each client into a selected probability, based on which the central server chooses the optimal participants.
 Luo \emph{et al.} \cite{luo2022tackling} design an adaptive algorithm that optimizes the client sampling probability to tackle both system and statistical heterogeneity and minimize wall-clock convergence time.
-FEDEMD \cite{huang2022tackling} introduces a strategy that adaptively selects clients based on Wasserstein distance between the local and global data distributions, which is supported by a proven convergence bound.
+Huang \emph{et al.} \cite{huang2022tackling} introduce a strategy named FEDEMD that adaptively selects clients based on Wasserstein distance between the local and global data distributions.
+Huang \emph{et al.} \cite{huang2023active} propose an ACFL scheme that selects clients based on several active learning (AL) metrics to mitigate the data heterogeneity on model performance.
+Xu \emph{et al.} \cite{xu2023enhancing} introduce the Ada-FedSemi system that adaptively determines the participating ratio and confidence threshold of pseudo-labels with a multi-armed bandit (MAB) based online algorithm.
+Jiang \emph{et al.} \cite{jiang2023heterogeneity} propose a heterogeneity-aware FL framework FedCG that effectively alleviates the communication burden and mitigates the straggler effect by adaptive client selection and gradient compression.